 In order for a film to be successful, there has to be team cooperation.
-Whether the team members are actors, film crew, transport or craft services, all roles must communicate to create a successful production.
+Whether the team members are movie actors, film crew, transport or craft services, all roles must communicate to create a successful production.
 Although all roles are important, all of this isn’t possible however without the collaborative efforts of three roles.

 The trio that makes the film production possible is the director, the script supervisor and the film producer.
 This team decides how the movie will be made and determines the vision of the film.
 It is a long process that requires a large degree of patience and communication, which results in a film that all three want the public to see.

-The Three Roles
+The Three Main Roles in Film Production

 For all films, it is necessary to have a director, a producer and a script supervisor.
 If the budget for the project is smaller, you might see a producer also take on the mantle of script supervisor.
 This is to save money because the script supervisor is often jokingly referred to as the veteran Eve Butterly said in a panel at the South By Southwest conference in 2017, a “department of one”.

-The Script Supervisor
+Role #1: The Script Supervisor

 The script supervisor is also known as the continuity supervisor.
 The script supervisor may not have the magnetic allure that the director or producer has, but without this role a film can easily fall apart due to their important role.

 The producer oversees the entire process of creating the film from early meetings through shooting into post-production with the aim of keeping everything on time and within the allotted budget that’s allowed.
-This also includes what takes place afterwards, with the need to secure distribution of the film in theaters as well as taking care of the advertising.
+This also includes what takes place afterwards, with the need to secure distribution of the film in movie theaters as well as taking care of the advertising.
 The producer is actually the one who the director reports to.
-In addition to the director, the producer reports to the studio, so it’s vital for these two individuals to be on the same page.
+In addition to the director, the producer reports to the movie studio, so it’s vital for these two individuals to be on the same page.